 Psychotherapy or talk therapy can be used in conjunction with drug treatments or alone.
 Talking through the components of dysthymia and recognizing its symptoms can help a patient prepare for and deal with its effects.
 Therapy can also give an otherwise isolated person a comforting and sympathetic environment in which to share feelings and experiences without being concerned about negative outcomes of the conversation, such as stigmatization and even more isolation.

-For more information, visit the links and resources on the next page.
+For more information, visit the links and resources below.